Eating Disorders - Medical Condition

 People with anorexia rarely seek or want treatment, since they usually don’t acknowledge or admit they have a problem.
 It’s often left to family members and friends to recognize the eating disorder and to urge them to get treatment.

 Anorexia usually doesn’t get better without treatment.
-People with anorexia need medical and professional help to get better.
+People with anorexia need medical and professional help to get better, and it is important to seek treatment as soon as possible.
 The biggest obstacle to treating anorexia is the person’s unwillingness to undergo treatment.

 The primary goal of therapy is to get the person to return to normal weight.
 Nutritional supplements are used until the person’s weight is considered to be within normal range.
 In general, people with anorexia don’t consider their behaviour to be abnormal or unhealthy, so it’s very difficult to convince them that they have a serious problem and to get them to eat normally.
 If the condition is severe to the point of emaciation, hospitalization is usually necessary.

 Counselling for both the individual and the family is commonly part of a treatment plan.
 This involves cognitive-behavioural therapy, where patients are counselled about body image issues, weight management, normal eating habits, nutrition, and the effects of starvation.
-Drug therapy with medications such as antidepressants is only useful for associated problems such as depression, anxiety, or obsessive-compulsive disorder (OCD).
-About 70% of people who receive therapy in a timely manner will make a full recovery.
+There is no specific drug therapy to treat anorexia.
+Medications such as antidepressants are only useful for associated problems such as depression, anxiety, or obsessive-compulsive disorder (OCD).
+Therapy is often continued for 1 to 2 years.
 But in some cases, anorexia becomes a lifelong problem and may require long-term counselling and management.

 Psychotherapy is used to create awareness and to educate about eating patterns and behaviours, as well as to deal with distorted thoughts about body image and weight.
 Group and family therapy are commonly used to manage bulimia and are quite effective.
 As with anorexia, many people with bulimia who get early and prompt treatment will have a full recovery and suffer minimal long-term ill effects.